-MISRATA, Libya (Reuters) – Libyan forces guarding Muammar Gaddafi’s body in a cold storage room let in members of the public to view the deposed leader for a second day yesterday, but the wounds that may hold the clue to how he died were covered up.
+MISRATA, Libya, (Reuters) – Libyan forces guarding Muammar Gaddafi’s body in a cold storage room today let in members of the public to view the deposed leader for a second day, but the wounds that may hold the clue to how he died were covered up.

 But unlike the previous day, Gaddafi’s body was covered by a blanket that left only his head exposed, hiding the bruises on his torso and scratch marks on his chest that had earlier been visible.